Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 - Avast : IDP Generic detect as false positive.

 ## Before you start
-Please consider buy [CCleaner](https://www.ccleaner.com) if you like it.
+Consider buy [CCleaner](https://www.ccleaner.com) if you like it.

 ## How do I get started ?
-There are ready-to-use software, just place it in a folder for example on the desktop and run "AddAutoUpdateToStartup.bat" to add software to System Startup.
+There are ready-to-use software, just place it in a folder for example on the desktop and run "AutoUpdate.exe".

-If the software is moved, just restart "AddAutoUpdateToStartup.bat".

 Inside of package, you must have the following files:
 - **AutoUpdate.exe:** Software
-- **AddAutoUpdateToStartup.bat:** Add software to System Startup
 - **Patcher.xml:** Parameter to download update
 - **Settings.xml:** User settings